ngeor/instarepo/README.md

 dotnet.must_have_c_sharp_app_veyor
     If missing, creates an appveyor.yml file for CSharp projects license.copyright_year

-    Ensures the year in the license file copyright is up to date license.must_have_license
+    Ensures the year in the license file copyright is up to date.

+    Does not run for forks, private repos, and local git repos.

+license.must_have_license

-    Ensures that a license file exists maven.maven
+    Ensures that a license file exists.

+    Does not run for forks, private repos, and local git repos.

+maven.maven
     Updates the dependencies of a Maven project maven.must_have_maven_git_hub_workflow